hspearman/hspearman.github.io/jekyll/about.md

 Aside from work, I like to craft personal projects– not only to learn, but to make my ideas (large or small) tangible.

-I read and write about technical topics to go beyond abstractions and see how stuff really works.

 When I’m not deep in code, I like to practice guitar, bike, read, play video games, find new music, go to concerts, hunt for hobbies, and seek out adventures.